oxheadalpha/xtz-shots-website/getting-started.md

 ### How to use

 We provide **permalinks**: URLs that never change and reliably point to a recent snapshot.
-This allows to write automation where your node may automatically downlad a recent snapshot at first boot.
+This allows to write automation where your node may automatically download a recent snapshot at first boot.

 For example, to download a recent full snapshot of Tezos mainnet, simply do: